deepkaur91/dart-sudoku-is-valid-or-not/README.md

-# Application Development 2 - Lab 2
+# Application Development - Dart Sudoku Example

-This template repository is the starter project for App.
-Dev.
-2 labs.
-Written in Flutter/Dart.
+This template is written in Flutter/Dart.

 ### Question(s)